SAMtoBAM/PAQman/README.md

 	Optional parameters:
-	-w | --window       Number of basepairs for window averaging for coverage (default: 30000) -s | --slide        Number of basepairs for the window to slide for coverage (default: 10000) -p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output       Name of output folder for all results (default: paqman_output) -seq | --sequences	Whether or not to use scaffolds or contigs; provide 'scaffolds' to not break the assembly at N's (default: contigs)
+	-w | --window       Number of basepairs for window averaging for coverage (default: 30000) -s | --slide        Number of basepairs for the window to slide for coverage (default: 10000) -cm | --coveragemax	The amount of downsampled read coverage ([-cm]*genome-size) used for both CRAQ and mapping-coverage calculations (default: 30)
+	-p | --prefix       Prefix for output (default: name of assembly file (-a) before the fasta suffix) -o | --output       Name of output folder for all results (default: paqman_output) -seq | --sequences	Whether or not to use scaffolds or contigs; provide 'scaffolds' to not break the assembly at N's (default: contigs)